-Looking for some fun ways to level-up your design skills?
+Looking for some fun ways to learn design or improve your existing skills?
 Well, you’re in the right place.
 These five interactive online exercises are not only educational, but also kind of addictive!

 Below you’ll find graphic design games spanning from color challenges, to font games, and more.
-Bookmark your favorites so the next time you have a few minutes to kill, boost your graphic design knowledge instead!
+Bookmark your favorites so the next time you have a few minutes to kill, you can sharpen your graphic design skills.

 1. Color Method